 Description

-These 30 ready-to-use figurative language printables (AND 60+ google slides) are perfect for learning to identify and write seven common types of figurative language: simile, metaphor, idioms, hyperbole, personification, onomatopoeia, and alliteration.
-Each type of figurative language includes an introductory worksheet (or slide) with a definition and examples.
-The rest of the worksheets provide opportunities for practice.
-Common Core Standards Addressed for grades 3-6 are included.
+These worksheets are great for no-prep practice of the 7 most common types of figurative language.
+Each type of figurative language includes an introductory page with a definition and examples.
+The rest of the pages provide opportunities for practice.

 This resource includes the following practice pages: